What Is Polycythemia Vera?

 - How can I prevent complications?

-- How can I ease symptoms?
+- How can I ease my symptoms?

-Your doctor takes blood from your vein.
+Your doctor takes blood from your vein so you have fewer blood cells.
 It's a lot like donating blood.
-The goal is to lower the number of your blood cells.
-After it's done, your blood will be thinner and flow better.
+After it's done, your blood will be thinner, and it’ll flow more easily.
 You'll usually feel better, too.
-Some symptoms will get better, such as headaches or dizziness.
+Some symptoms will ease, like headaches or dizziness.

 - Keep your skin moist with lotion, and try not to scratch.

 Polycythemia Vera Prognosis